 Prime minister Theresa May will trigger Article 50 starting the official divorce process from the EU on March 29, but with the industry already facing a skills shortage, the Royal Institution of Chartered Surveyors (RICS) says the sector could lose a further eight per cent of its workforce if a deal cannot be struck, which it says, could bring some of the country’s biggest infrastructure and construction projects to a “standstill”.

-RICS is now urging the Government to add skilled construction workers to the UK shortage occupations list so that they can be prioritised during the visa application process.
+RICS is now requesting the government to add the UK shortage occupations list to prioritise qualified construction workers during the visa application process.

-And trade union Unite is calling on the Government to wake up to the threat and introduce public procurement policies forcing companies to recruit and train apprentices.
+And trade union Unite is calling on the Government to wake up to the issue and adopt public procurement laws pushing employers to recruit and educate apprentices.

-Acting general secretary Gail Cartmail said: “This survey demonstrates once again that the government’s failure to guarantee the rights of existing EU citizens is playing fast and loose with the well-being of the UK economy.
-The ongoing uncertainty over the rights of EU citizens to remain in the UK post-Brexit is already resulting in workers voting with their feet and leaving the UK.
+acting general secretary Gail Cartmail said: “This survey shows once again that the government’s failure to guarantee the rights of existing EU citizens is playing fast and loose with the UK economy.”
+Many EU residents have already decided to leave the UK because of uncertainties over their rights to remain in this country after Brexit.

 “It is essential that the government wakes up to the threat faced to the UK construction industry by reversing decades of neglect and massively increasing the number of high quality apprenticeships so the UK can increasingly become self-sufficient.